Add a Jira Software Data Center source

 Requirements

-When the access to communication ports between Coveo and the Jira Software server is restricted, the appropriate port(s) must be opened in the network infrastructure such as in firewalls to allow Coveo to access the content.
+If access to communication ports between Coveo and the Jira Software Data Center instance is restricted, you must open the appropriate ports in the network infrastructure, such as firewalls, to allow Coveo to access the content.

 Note

 Single sign-on (SSO) isn’t supported.
-If your instance uses an SSO, you must create a native Atlassian crawling account directly in Jira to bypass it and crawl the instance content.
+If your instance uses an SSO, create a native Atlassian crawling account directly in Jira to bypass it and crawl the instance content.

 When you want to retrieve the content of your Jira Software instance, a crawling account with read permission is required.
 The source can only include the issues which are accessible by the source credentials you supply.
 You must therefore assign the source credentials to all necessary Jira Software permission schemes required to gain access to the issues to include.